hydra3333/Pi4CC/README.md

      ```
      * **Please note:**
        * you won't be able to play a video in the Pi browser itself, but you can click on the `triangle` expander to see if it works
-       * videos encoded with hevc/avc won't play in a Chrome browser
+       * videos encoded with `hevc/avc` won't play in a Chrome browser, likely something to do with google and licensing of `hevc`
-       * only a google Chrome browser on a PC or tablet works to cast videos from the wbesite
+       * only a google Chrome browser on a PC or tablet works to cast videos from the website to a Chromecast device
-   - you **WILL** see a Chrome message `Your conenctions is not private  etc etc` which is due to
+   - you **WILL** see a Chrome message `Your connection is not private ... etc etc` which is due to
-     us using the (free) self-signed certificate rather than a paid-for one (which has other associated complexities)
+     us using your (free) self-signed SSL/TLS certificate rather than a paid-for one (which has other associated complexities)
-     * click on the button `Advanced`
+     * to accept this, click on the button `Advanced`
-     * then click on the link which says `Proceed to *localhost* (unsafe)` (it will have the hostname of the Pi)
+     * then click on the link which says `Proceed to Pi4CC (unsafe)` (it be showing the hostname of the Pi)
-     * the browser should remember this is OK
+     * the browser should remember this is OK, and proceed to display the Pi's new website
-   - you can now disconnect the Pi from the monitor, keyboard, and mouse, if you want
+   - you can now disconnect the Pi from the monitor, keyboard, and mouse, if you want to make it headless
+     - yes, the GUI should be left running and left to start at boot time, so you can VNC into it later from your PC